eden-emulator/eden-emulator.github.io/README.md

 # Eden Website

 This is the official website for the [Eden Nintendo Switch Emulator](https://eden-emu.dev).
-The site is under active development and built using modern tooling like Vite, React 19, and Tailwind CSS.
+The site is under active development and built with Vite, React 19, and Tailwind CSS.

 ---

 ## Contributing

 We welcome pull requests for improvements, features, and fixes.
 **Please submit all contributions in English.**

 ---

-## 🚀 Getting Started
+## Getting Started

 ### 1. Install dependencies